Degree Conferral & Graduation

 The Master's degree is conferred upon a student who has satisfactorily fulfilled the requirements of the School of Professional Studies and the program.
 Each program sets forth the specific requirements for the degree, in addition to the School’s standards of satisfactory performance and progress.
 These standards are described in materials published by the School.
 To receive a diploma, students must fill out an Application for Degree and email it to diplomas [[at]] columbia [[dot]] edu.

 Columbia University confers degrees three times during the academic year: in October, February, and May.

 Deadlines for Submitting Degree Applications

 You can check to see whether or not your Application for Degree has been received by logging into SSOL and clicking on the “Degree Application Status” link.
-Please note that during peak times, it may take a week for your degree application status to be updated in SSOL.
+Please note that during peak times, it may take a few weeks for your degree application status to be updated in SSOL.

-Students who are completing a Master of Science degree program and are interested in taking additional courses after degree completion, should apply to the Postbaccalaureate Studies program.
-Applicants do not need to resubmit transcripts, as they are already on file.
-Applicants are required to submit a statement of purpose which addresses their purpose and interest in the program.
+Students who are completing a Master's degree program and are interested in taking additional courses after degree completion, should apply to the Postbaccalaureate Studies program.
 Students wishing to pursue a structured certification or second degree are invited to visit the School of Professional Studies website to learn more about these offerings.